zillow/abysmal/README.rst

 -----

 An Abysmal program must be compiled before it can be run.
-The compiler needs to know the variable names that the program should have access to, and the values of any constants you want to define:
+The compiler needs to know the names of the variables that the program should have access to and names and values of any constants you want to define:

 .. code-block:: python